 To achieve our mission we are committed to:

 Our primary responsibility is the education of students, who come from diverse ethnic and cultural backgrounds, enabling them to acquire the foundation of knowledge, skills, values, attitudes, and behaviors appropriate for their chosen academic or health-care ministry.
-We nurture their intellectual curiosity.
-We facilitate their development into active, independent learners.
+We nurture their intellectual curiosity and facilitate their development into active, independent learners.
 We provide continuing educational opportunities for our alumni and professional peers.
 We encourage a personal Christian faith that permeates the lives of those we educate.

 Our Faculty, Staff, and Administration

 We respect our faculty, staff and administration who through education, research and service create a stimulating learning environment for our students.
 They contribute to the development of new understandings in their chosen fields.
 They demonstrate both Christian values and competence in their scholarship and professions.